Water contamination in Crestwood, Illinois: Cover-up

 Those who disagreed with Chester Stranczek on environmental matters previously commented on the former mayors tactics "Police parked at the end of our block and watched my children leave the house and followed them outside.
 It was an atmosphere of intimidation that you would expect to see in Nazi Germany" one resident told the SouthTown Star.

 "Mary Schultz was arrested with three others for disorderly conduct by Crestwood police for attempting to speak at a public meeting" Kadner reported.
 Schultz added "And I see a lot of similarities between that incinerator project and the water contamination.
 It's exactly the same mentality as far as I'm concerned."

-Reporters were also kept away from village meetings in Crestwood "I witnessed some of that myself at the time when our reporters tried to attend a town meeting that Stranczek organized to rally support for the incinerator" Phil Kadner said "The mayor refused to let us inside."
-Kadner, who is a reporter for the SouthTown Star Newspaper commented "as we waited in the parking lot, the police chief, with his hand on his holster, said we would have to leave or he would arrest us."
+Reporters were also kept away from village meetings in Crestwood "I witnessed some of that myself at the time when our reporters tried to attend a town meeting that Stranczek organized to rally support for the incinerator" Phil Kadner said, "The mayor refused to let us inside."
+Kadner, a reporter for the SouthTown Star commented, "as we waited in the parking lot, the police chief, with his hand on his holster, said we would have to leave or he would arrest us."

 Mayor's letter

-In a letter that he sent to all of the residents and business owners in Crestwood, dated April 22, 2009 and posted on the village's website the current Mayor Robert Stranczek admitted "For years until 2007, well water, treated by chlorine, was periodically incorporated into the village water supply during times of high demand."
+In a letter that he sent to all of the residents and business owners in Crestwood, dated April 22, 2009, and posted on the village's website the current Mayor Robert Stranczek admitted, "For years until 2007, well water, treated by chlorine, was periodically incorporated into the village water supply during times of high demand."
 This statement was contrary to the statements the village had made in its annual Consumer Confidence Reports concerning its water quality where each year since 1987 the source of its water was given as "Lake Michigan."

 In this letter Stranczek writes "the public's health was never at risk."
 Congressman Bobby Rush is asking federal EPA inspectors to confirm that claim.

 When asked about the Mayor's letter to the residents, Congressman Rush said about the Mayor "He's lied about so much right now I think the mayor has very little to no credibility."

 The classification of Crestwoods water system is listed as "SWP" (Surface Water Purchased) in the state records.
 Any water system classified as "SWP" would not be tested by the Illinois EPA for volatile organic compounds or any other of the dangerous chemicals that might be found in well water.
 Intentionally misleading the state regarding the source of its water would allow the village of Crestwood to avoid testing for common groundwater contaminants.